US IPOs (Initial Public Offerings)

 Example Event Payloads

-Offering Created:
+Offering created:

 Sixty-Minute Mail:

-data: {"verb":"sixtyMinMail","offering_reference":"FI111225","payload":{"subject":"60-minute withdrawal window: Example Corp"},"received_at":"2026-01-14T08:00:00.000Z"}
+data: {"verb":"SixtyMinMail","offering_reference":"EXMP260615","event_id":"01JBPXJ4Z8XWQK3QY2Q5N9R8KT","payload":{"subject":"60-minute withdrawal window: Example Corp","sixty_minute_expiration_time":"2026-06-15 13:00:02 UTC"},"at":"2026-06-15T12:00:02.000Z","received_at":"2026-06-15T12:00:02.000Z"}

 Allocation:

-data: {"verb":"allocation","offering_reference":"FI111225","account_number":"511768662","correspondent":"LPCA","payload":{"final_price":"20.00","allocated_shares":"100","allocated_amount":"2000.00"},"received_at":"2026-01-14T09:30:00.000Z"}
+data: {"verb":"Allocation","offering_reference":"EXMP260615","event_id":"01JBPXJ4Z8XWQK3QY2Q5N9R8KT","account_number":"511768662","correspondent":"LPCA","payload":{"final_price":"20","allocated_shares":"100","allocated_amount":"2000"},"at":"2026-06-12T07:30:00.000Z","received_at":"2026-06-12T07:30:00.000Z"}

 Response Headers